FrancescoSaverioZuppichini/Search-COVID-papers-with-Deep-Learning/README.md

 ```

 ### Dump the database
-We dump the database using [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump) by running
+We dumped the database using [elasticsearch-dump](https://github.com/taskrabbit/elasticsearch-dump) by running

 ```
 elasticdump \